trezor/trezor-firmware/docs/core/misc/layout-lifecycle.md

 ### `DebugLinkDecision`

-Caller can send a decision to the **RUNNING** layout.
+Caller can send a decision to the **RUNNING** and `Attached` layout.
 This injects an event into the layout.
-In response, the layout can move to a **STOPPED** state.
+In response, the layout can move to a **FINISHED** state.

+If a `DebugLinkDecision` is received while a layout is not **RUNNING** or not `Attached`, debuglink pauses until some layout becomes ready to receive decisions.

 A next debug command is read only after a `DebugLinkDecision` is fully processed.
 This means that:

-* if the decision caused the layout to stop, subsequent debug commands will be received by the next layout up, and
+* if the decision caused the layout to stop, subsequent debug commands will be received by the next layout up,
+* if the decision caused the layout to transition, subsequent debug commands will be received by the respective layout when the transition is done, and
-* if the decision did not cause the layout to stop, subsequent debug commands will be received by the same layout.
+* if the decision did not cause the layout to change state, subsequent debug commands will be received by the same layout.

 ### `DebugLinkGetState`